Mati Klarwein: Career

 The art and culture magazine Juxtapoz, quoting an unnamed source, wrote that Klarwein was "often considered 'the man literally responsible for every great, legendary record cover you've ever seen—if he didn't do it, he inspired it.'"
-Despite the hyperbole of this claim, it is true that many people would immediately recognize his vivid, colorful style from many album covers.
+Despite the hyperbole of this claim, it is true that many people would immediately recognize his vivid, colourful style from many album covers.
 Andy Warhol is reported to have said that Mati Klarwein was his favourite painter.

 1960s

-During the '60s Klarwein's fame grew and some of the decade's most progressive musicians used his artwork for their album covers.
+During the '60s, Klarwein's fame grew, and some of the decade's most progressive musicians used his artwork for their album covers.

 In his painting Grain of Sand (1963–1965), many disparate images are combined together in one massive, yet oddly coherent work.
 Klarwein's own words illuminate the work: "I projected it as a sort of painted musical comedy movie with a Sanskrit swinging cast of thousands, starring Marilyn Monroe, Anita Ekberg, Ray Charles, Pablo Picasso, Brigitte Bardot, Roland Kirk, Cannonball Adderley, Ahmed Abdul Malik, Wonder Woman, Delacroix's Orphan Girl at the Cemetery, Litri and his bullfighters, Lawrence of Arabia, Socrates, Dalí, Rama, Vishnu, Ganesh, the Zork and a Milky Way of Playmates."

 1970s

 Mati Klarwein's artwork for gatefold cover of Miles Davis's Bitches Brew (1969).

-Klarwein produced comparably striking designs for the covers of two Miles Davis albums, Bitches Brew (1969) and Live-Evil (1971).
+Klarwein produced comparably striking designs for the covers of two Miles Davis albums, Bitches Brew (1970) and Live-Evil (1971).